 The City of North Bend is located upstream from Snoqualmie Falls, which functions as a barrier to the upstream migration of anadromous fish.
 However, the Snoqualmie River above Snoqualmie Falls with its three main branches and its many tributaries provide valuable habitat to resident fish species.
-Figure 2-6 depicts streams within the North Bend Planning Area.
+[Figure 3 of the Critical Area Map Series](#) 2-6 depicts streams within the North Bend Planning Area.